 Step 5 - Add your columns

 So, now that your tasks are listed, it’s time to start adding columns.
-Think of the columns as building a process or a way to include all aspects needed to complete the tasks. monday.com offers multiple column types to fit your needs, from a Person column to a Status column, check out the list here.
+Think of the columns as building a process or a way to include all aspects needed to complete the tasks. monday.com offers multiple column types to fit your needs, from a people column to a Status column, check out the list here.

 Once you have your tasks listed and your columns created, you can start getting the team working on the board.